 When it comes to telemarketing, selling the sizzle means telling potential customers what your product or service can help them achieve.
 It’s not about the technical detail of a product, but about how it delivers a benefit for the buyer.
 The more exciting and interesting you can make these benefits, the better.
 Unlike consumers who might buy because they ‘like’ something, business buyers are generally only judging a product or service against four main factors: time, effort, money and security.
 By showing how a product or service delivers against one or more of these four factors, B2B telemarketing companies get potential customers excited enough to want to meet.

 The theory behind this telemarketing concept is known as ‘benefit selling’.
 As Marketing Donut puts it “Successful selling requires you to show your customers how your product meets their needs.
 Highlighting your product’s benefits in quantifiable terms is more likely to result in a sale than simply describing its features.
 So a feature is simply a characteristic of your product or service, such as a kettle with a 2000-watt heating ring.
 In this case, the kettle can boil water in less than 60 seconds.
 So if a cafe owner can’t make tea fast enough, you need to tell them your rapid-boiling kettle will solve their problem and meet their need.”
 So, the first step, as ever, is to ask meaningful questions about your prospect’s needs.

 In essence, the idea states that businesses don’t buy a product or service because of its features, they do so because of how these features will benefit them.
-By looking at the facts behind a product or service – its affordability, its innovation, its originality or its quality – and making these relevant to the business we’re speaking to, we’re able to get potential buyers excited about what our clients can deliver.
+By looking at the facts behind a product or service – its affordability, its innovation, its originality or its quality – and making these relevant to the business we’re speaking to, we’re able to get potential buyers excited about what our clients can deliver and then generate an appointment with them to explore further.
 Once decision makers are interested and enthused, it’s time for us to close by asking for a meeting and putting the ball in our client’s court.